rakhimov/nit/README.md

 ### nit-eval

 A tool for poker hand evaluation.
-It demonstrates how to use the peval library, and to create evaluators for the different variants of poker.
+It demonstrates how to use the nit/eval library, and to create evaluators for the different variants of poker.

 ### nit-colex